Skip to content

 EU - single permit for third-country nationals

 Directive rules cover most non-EU workers, whether admitted to an EU country for work according to national rules.
 Persons admitted for other reasons, such as family reunification, are covered for equal treatment if they work.
-Some non-EU nationals are excluded from the directive such as seasonal workers and posted workers.
+Some non-EU nationals are excluded from the directive, such as seasonal workers and posted workers.
+The directive applies in 25 EU countries (but not in Denmark and Ireland).

 The single permit allows non-EU country beneficiaries to enjoy a set of rights, including: